Oduig/how-to-choose-a-web-framework/designing-for-the-web.md

 #### State-of-the-art

+It's not all bad news.
 As of 2017, client-side web frameworks are volatile, but stabilizing.
 In theory you have hundreds of options, but only a few of them are sufficiently modern and established.

 -   [Angular 2]
 -   [EmberJS]